 All due dates or timelines for assignment submission are published in the student course syllabus.
+In the event of a general service disruption on Canvas at the time an assignment is due, they are to be submitted by 0900 the following morning.

 A late assignment may still be submitted up to three consecutive calendar days (72 hours) from the original deadline for that assessment.
 The assignment must be submitted to the appropriate year Administrative Coordinator in Saskatoon, or the Pre-Clerkship Coordinator in Regina for years 1-2.
 Years 3-4 must submit to the Rotation Coordinator.
-The student, if submitting a late assignment that is deemed to be at or above the pass mark for that assignment will receive the pass mark for the assignment.
+The student, if submitting a late assignment that is deemed to be at or above the pass mark for that assignment, will receive the pass mark for the assignment.
 If it is assessed as below the pass mark, the student will receive the actual grade assigned for the assignment.